rear/rear/doc/user-guide/04-scenarios.md

-thereby making it possible for you to explore your system at will, correcting any configuration mistake that may have prevented its startup, or allowing you to simply `chroot` into it and further repair it using its own administrative tools.
+thereby making it possible for you to explore your system at will, correcting any configuration mistake that may have prevented its startup, or allowing you to `chroot` into it and further repair it using its own administrative tools.

 One important point to remember is that the `mountonly` workflow on its own